linpengcheng/PurefunctionPipelineDataflow/README.md

 - Principles should be consistent with mainstream principles of modern industrial production.

+### Eating your own dog food

+This theory consists of the following five parts:

+- Programming: pure function pipeline data flow

+- Architecture: Warehouse/Workshop model

+- Principles: Principle-based methodology

+- Quality control: simple mountain map or contour map, pure function ratio

+- Aesthetics: Simplicity, Unity, order, symmetry and definiteness.

+"Eat your own dog food" is a good way to demonstrate the theory.

+If you cann't use a simple logical model
+(or example) to fully demonstrate the theory, it means that the theory isn't a complete and systematic theoretical system, but can only be regarded as loose and messy practical experience.

+Each component of this theory is perfectly applied and demonstrated other components, which shows that this theory is a complete and systematic theoretical system.

 ### End message

 I spend my spare time developing a financial analysis expert system.